Atom (Ray Palmer): Brightest Day and Adventure Comics co-feature

 In July 2010 Ray Palmer had a Brightest Day one-shot that led to a co-feature in Adventure Comics.
 Written by Jeff Lemire with art by Mahmud Asrar, the co-feature focused on Ray Palmer's early life.
 For a brief three-issue tenure, Palmer was part of writer James Robinson's new Justice League line-up, but resigned to help his friend Martin Stein with some sort of project.
-At the start of the Brightest Day event, Ray and Stein are seen at the funeral of Gehenna, the girlfriend and partner of the second Firestorm, Jason Rusch.
-When Jason gets into a confrontation with Ronnie Raymond over Gehenna's death, Ray steps in and tries to stop it.
+At the start of the Brightest Day event, Ray and Stein are seen at the funeral of Gehenna.
+When Jason Rusch gets into a confrontation with Ronnie Raymond over Gehenna's death, Ray steps in and tries to stop it.
 Ray manages to separate Jason and Ronnie from Black Lantern constructs.

 Afterward, Ray discovered his father was attacked and the suspect was his own uncle David.
 With Ray's father in the hospital, Ray discovers his father had a stroke and his investigation of technology had been stolen.
 He seeks out Oracle to find the Calculator, Oracle manages to trace a data line, and Ray enters through the internet where he then encounters the Calculator and interrogates him to find out the dealers are.
 However, Calculator creates a room with no oxygen to make Atom's heartrate slower and he attempts to kill the Atom.
 Ray manages to grab Calculator and shrinks to return to Oracle's base.
 While Ray is in remission, he threatens Calculator who tells him that something called the Colony has manipulated Ray.
 Later, Prof. Hyatt was attacked by the Colony while looking for white dwarf matter.
 When Ray arrives, he goes to rescue Prof. Hyatt.
 During the fight, the Colony dies by incineration from the white dwarf matter.
 Ray calls Oracle to trace the phone line, and while he arrives at the Colony's base he is confronted by the Colony squad.